PCB Panelization Basics Every Designer Should Know

 64.8% Part/Panel Utilization

-Basic Layout
+Basic PCB Layout 6

-The array layout
+The Array layout

 This guide focuses on array panelization to achieve the most parts per panel and the best PCB manufacturing price.
 Depending on your design, there may be other design considerations for the assembly process that should be considered.